dss-extensions/dss_capi/README.md

 **Starting in version 0.9.8, we disabled the `opendsscmd.ini` creation.
 You can set the default base frequency using the environment variable DSS_BASE_FREQUENCY, or just set it in the DSS scripts (recommended).
 This also means that the initial datapath is set to the current working directory.**

-Since 2019-03-05, this repository contains all the Pascal code used to build DSS C-API.
+Since 2019-03-05, the `dss_capi` repository contains all the Pascal code used to build DSS C-API.
 The API code is at the `src/` folder, while the main OpenDSS code is kept in `Version7/` and `Version8/`.
 The upstream/official code is kept in the branch named `opendss-official-svn` and is periodically merged -- see also the [upstream branch](https://github.com/dss-extensions/dss_capi/blob/master/docs/upstream_branch.md) document.

 ## Recent changes

 See [the changelog](https://github.com/dss-extensions/dss_capi/blob/master/docs/changelog.md) for a detailed list.

+- **2019-05-22 / version 0.10.3: Some important fixes, better general performance, new API extensions, new features ported from COM and the OpenDSS version 8 codebase.**
 - 2019-03-05: the Git repository `electricdss-src` was merged into `dss_capi`.
-- **2019-02-28 / version 0.10.2: Highlights: implements the missing `CtrlQueue_Push`; reworks `LoadShapes` for performance and validation; introduces `DSS_Get_AllowEditor`/`DSS_Set_AllowEditor` to toggle the editor calls.**
+- 2019-02-28 / version 0.10.2: Highlights: implements the missing `CtrlQueue_Push`; reworks `LoadShapes` for performance and validation; introduces `DSS_Get_AllowEditor`/`DSS_Set_AllowEditor` to toggle the editor calls.**
 - 2019-02-12 / version 0.10.1: Highlights: more error checking, introduction of `Error_Get_NumberPtr`, fixes and better handling of Meters.
 - 2018-11-17 / version 0.10.0: Reduce memory allocations if the current buffers are reusable, introduce a Global Result mechanism, many API extensions (`LineGeometry`, `WireData`, `LineSpacing`, `CNData`, `TSData`, `Reactor`) -- see [the usage document](https://github.com/dss-extensions/dss_capi/blob/master/docs/usage.md) and the [issue ticket #11](https://github.com/dss-extensions/dss_capi/issues/11).
 - 2018-08-10 / version 0.9.8: Major reorganization of the source code, many minor fixes, new building scripts.